slopukhov/magento-docker/README.md

 * To improve performance enable VirtioFS in your docker app.

-Virtiofs is only available to users of the following macOS versions:
+VirtioFS is only available to users of the following macOS versions:

 macOS 12.2 and above (for Apple Silicon) macOS 12.3 and above (for Intel)